Nurturing Tanzania’s fledgling bioentrepreneurs

 Burundi makes great strides in STI policy reform

 UNESCO has been accompanying Burundi in the reform of its science, technology and innovation (STI) policy since 2008.
-This collaboration will culminate in a national workshop in February to validate three crucial documents for the reinvigoration of research in Burundi, namely: the Strategic Plan for Science, Technology and Research for Sustainable Development, a related Action Plan and a draft law on STI.
+This collaboration will culminate in a national workshop in March or April 2014 to validate three crucial documents for the reinvigoration of research in Burundi, namely: the Strategic Plan for Science, Technology and Research for Sustainable Development, a related Action Plan and a draft law on STI.
 These documents will provide a framework for implementation of the National Policy on Scientific Research and Technological Innovation.
 (More)

 ‘Global challenges offer unique opportunity for collaborative research’